Marcus Taylor

 Marcus Taylor (born November 25, 1981) is a retired American professional basketball player.

 He was a Naismith All-American, McDonald's All-American, two-time Parade All-American and USA Today 1st-team All-American.
 He also went on to win Mr. Basketball of Michigan Award in 2000.

 Taylor attended Michigan State University for two seasons before entering the NBA Draft.
 In his sophomore season, he became only the second player in Big Ten history to lead the conference in scoring and assists, and the first in MSU history.
 He won a gold medal on the FIBA Under-21 World Championship in Saitama, Japan.

 Marcus was selected by the Minnesota Timberwolves as the 52nd pick in the 2002 NBA draft.
-In 2002, Taylor played for the Timberwolves in the Shaw's Pro Summer League and in NBA preseason games.
+In 2002, Taylor played for the Timberwolves in the Shaw's Pro Summer League.
 Taylor also played for Washington Wizards in 2003 Reebok Pro Summer League.

-Taylor ended up never playing in an NBA game and is 1 of 9 players selected in the 2002 NBA Draft to never play in the league.

-Since then he has played for the Sioux Falls Skyforce (CBA), ASVEL Lyon-Villeurbanne (France), MENT Vassilakis (Greece), the Southern Crescent Lightning (WBA), the Albuquerque Thunderbirds (NBDL), the Tulsa 66ers (NBDL), TBB Trier (Germany), and the Anaheim Arsenal (NBDL).
-He officially retired from professional basketball in 2011 due to a career ending injury.
-Per his LinkedIn page, her currently works at Eli Lilly as a Diabetes Sales Specialist and is President and CEO of Marcus Taylor's Basketball Skills Development.
+Since then he has played for the Sioux Falls Skyforce (CBA), ASVEL Lyon-Villeurbanne (France), MENT Vassilakis (Greece), the Southern Crescent Lightning (WBA), the Albuquerque Thunderbirds (G-League), the Tulsa 66ers (G-League), TBB Trier (Germany), and the Anaheim Arsenal (G-League).
+He officially retired from professional basketball in 2009 due to a career ending injury.
+Currently President and CEO of Marcus Taylor's Basketball Skills Development.